yhjo09/videogan-pytorch/README.md

 ## Results
 Below are some of the results on the model trained on *golf* dataset about 3 epochs.<br />
+More training will likely yield better results.<br />
 <table><tr><td>
 <strong>Generated videos</strong><br>
 <img src='images/gen1.gif'>